JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/The_Arena_2019_autumn.md

 ### Theme: Mind Over Matter—Spirit Over Mind

 > _In the evolutionary superuniverses energy-matter is dominant except in personality, where spirit through the mediation of mind is struggling for the mastery.
-The goal of the evolutionary universes is the subjugation of energy-matter by mind, the co-ordination of mind with spirit, and all of this by virtue of the creative and unifying presence of personality._ [[UB 116:6.1](/en/The_Urantia_Book/116#p6_1)]
+The goal of the evolutionary universes is the subjugation of energy-matter by mind, the co-ordination of mind with spirit, and all of this by virtue of the creative and unifying presence of personality._ <a id="a98_365"></a>[[UB 116:6.1](/en/The_Urantia_Book/116#p6_1)]

 It is pretty obvious that in the 21<sup>st</sup> Century there is considerable understanding of the ways in which the human mind has been subjugating matter.
 The industrial and technological advances of the previous couple of centuries have resulted in modern men becoming virtual worshipers of science, and many suggest that this will lead eventually to mankind’s complete understanding of the material world.